Best Shepherd’s Pie (With Vegan Plant-Based Beef)

 Recipe Notes

-1. Root Vegetables – Use two or more of: white potatoes (I like Yukon/yellow potatoes best), sweet potatoes, carrots, parsnips, turnips, rutabaga (swede), celery root (celeriac).
+1. Root Vegetables – Use two or more of: white potatoes (Yukon/yellow are best), sweet potatoes, carrots, parsnips, turnips, rutabaga (swede), celery root (celeriac).
 For this recipe, I use 1 sweet potato, 1 yellow potato, 1 parsnip and 1 carrot for a total of about 2 lbs (a bit more or less won’t matter).
-Alternatively, use 3 cups fresh, store-bought or leftover mashed potatoes.
+Or see Note 5 on shortcuts.

-4. Baking: If you made the filling earlier and it is now cooled, add about 10-15 minutes extra time to the baking.
+4. Baking note: If you made the filling earlier and it is now cooled, add about 10-15 minutes extra time to the baking.

 • To make up to 2 days ahead